samsquire/ideas6/README.md

 side: adding numbers to lots of numbers and see the shape of the coordinates it creates

+"sametime lists"

 # 39. Serverless with simple code generation

-# 40. Language semantics and the lack of reuseability
+# 40. Language semantics and the lack of reuseability of things written in Rust or C++

 # 41. Logistics of JSON data structures from APIs